 Potential Post-Surgery Scarring

 After a breast reduction surgery, there may potentially be some scarring.
 Depending on your skin type, your immune system, and several other factors, the scarring can take on several different forms.
 Be sure to keep all of your skin around the surgery area extremely clean and sanitary for an extended time after the surgery is complete.
-Depending on the degree of reduction, there will be different types of issues that you have to deal with regarding your skin post operation as well.
+Depending on the degree of reduction, there will be different types of issues that you have to deal with regarding your skin post-operation as well.
+In addition, it might be natural for patients to have questions such as “how long after breast reduction will i know my size?” or “How long will I need to recover?”
+Well, breast reduction can be considered as major surgery, and postoperative swelling can be a normal side effect of the tissue damage caused by the surgery.
+Therefore, it may be important to keep in mind that your breasts may need some time to recover from the surgical wound.

 Breast reduction surgery requires long-term maintenance on your part.
 You can’t just assume that after a major operation, body parts will settle just as you expect, and you won’t have to do anything to take care of yourself additionally.
 There will be exercises you have to do, skincare processes you have to carry out, and even dietary adaptations that you should consider.